BUEC500C1/news-analyzer-whunt1965/nlp_analyzer/README.md

 This API can be utilized by simply cloning the repo (using git clone) and then using import nlp_analyzer in whichever file needs to access the API.

 ## API Details
-(Note: exact format of params to be fed into each method are TBD -- further API documentation to be provided with implementation)
 - analyze_sentiment(String text): Performs sentiment analysis on a given text
     - @param< text > A text string on which to perform sentiment analysis
     - @return A sentiment score on the provided text (or an empty string if failed)